ninaimmenroth/ase-berlingeoheatmap/readme.md

 └── README.md # Project documentation

 ### Key Functions/Modules
-- `main.py`: The main script to launch the application.
+- `main.py`: The main script to launch the application and execute functions from methods.py with the correct data.
 - `core/methods.py`: Contains helper functions such as data processing and creation of the streamlit app.
     - preprop_lstat(dfr, dfg, pdict):
         - Preprocesses the dataframe from Ladesaeulenregister.csv and adds geographical information.